Imagen dinámica

 These new characters not only offered escapism during difficult times like the Great Depression and World War II, but also reflected the values and aspirations of American society.
 Superman embodied the ideal of the immigrant coming to America to do good, while Captain America represented patriotism and the fight against fascism.

-The popularity of superhero comics was so overwhelming that they soon expanded beyond the printed pages.
+The popularity of superhero comics was so overwhelming that they soon expanded beyond the printed page.
 Radio programs, film serials, and eventually television series brought these characters to new media, solidifying their place in popular culture.

 But the Golden Age wasn’t limited to superheroes.
 Genres such as horror, crime, and science fiction also flourished during this period, offering a wide range of stories for all tastes.
 EC Comics, with its famous series like “Tales from the Crypt” and “Weird Science”, took comic art to new heights of narrative and visual sophistication.